yixinyi/VARforPT/README.md

 ## Modelling ##

 ### AR(1) ###
-The simplest interest rate model is the Vasicek model (an [Ornstein–Uhlenbeck process] (https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)).
+The simplest interest rate model is the Vasicek model (an [Ornstein–Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)).
 The discretization of the stochastic differential equation corresponds to a first order autoregression model, i.e. AR(1).
 When a time-dependent mean value is considered, the model is called Hull-White.
 See **interestRate.R**, where the European short-term interest rate (or Euribor) is studied.